Rob Burton

-In a 2014 endorsement of his re-election campaign, the Toronto Star editorial board called Burton "among the best mayors in the Greater Toronto Area."

 Early career and education

 Burton graduated from the University of New Mexico with a degree in history and economics before receiving a Master's of Science in Journalism from Columbia University.

 After receiving his master's degree in 1971, he became a journalist for the Watertown Daily Times in New York State.
 He was recruited shortly after by CBC to help establish their new consumer rights programme Marketplace.
 He worked as a journalist and television producer until 1988, when he led the creation of the youth-focused television station YTV.
 After founding the station, he went on to work as the general manager and vice-president of programming and production.

 Political career

+Electoral history

 Burton first ran for mayor in 2003.
-A dark-horse candidate up against five-term incumbent Ann Mulvale, Burton ultimately lost his first bid for Mayor by a grand total of 28 votes.
+Up against five-term incumbent Ann Mulvale, Burton ultimately lost his first bid for mayor by a total of 28 votes.
 Burton ran again in 2006, managing to unseat Mulvale by a nearly 2000-vote margin.
 Mulvale challenged Burton for the mayorship once again in 2010, but was soundly defeated by over 4000 votes.
+In the 2014 election, Burton won with about two-thirds of the vote.
+He was strongly endorsed by the Toronto Star editorial board.
+He was re-elected with a plurality in 2018.
+Rob Burton won re-election in 2022 by a narrow margin.